MolSSI/QCFractal/docs/qcfractal/source/managers_faq.rst

 Replace the ``.XX.Y.Z`` with the code which has the intranet IP of the *head node*.
 This option acts as a pass through to the Dask :term:`Worker` call and tells the worker to try and connect to the head node at that IP address.

 If that still doesn't work, contact us.
+We're working to make this less manual and difficult in the future.

 Other variants: